DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/oam/create.md

     ![Traits](../../images/oam04.png)

-5. Click on __OK__ to finalize the creation.
+5. Click __OK__ to finalize the creation.
 Upon successful creation, you will be redirected to the OAM application list page.

     ![Create Successfully](../../images/oam05.png)

-6. Click on the application name to access the OAM application details page.
+6. Click the application name to access the OAM application details page.
 Here, you can view the basic information of the OAM application, component, app status, and conduct operations such as adding components and traits.

     ![Detailed Info](../../images/oam06.png)